 The Company has purchased various corporate owned life insurance policies from NYLIAC for the purpose of informally funding certain benefits for the Company's employees and agents.
 These policies were issued to the Company on the same terms as policies sold to unrelated customers.
-For the years ended December 31, 2018 and 2017, the cash surrender value of these policies amounted to \$4,022 million and \$3,974 million, respectively, and is included with other assets in the accompanying Statutory Statements of Financial Position.
-Of the \$4,022 million cash surrender value at December 31, 2018, \$3,130 million is invested in NYLIAC's general account and \$892 million is invested in NYLIAC's separate accounts products.
-The investments in NYLIAC's separate accounts are allocated into the following categories based on primary underlying investment characteristics: 37% bonds, 35% stocks, 27% cash and 1% real estate.
-During 2018 and 2017, the Company recorded income related to these policies of \$90 million and \$238 million, respectively, and is included in other income in the accompanying Statutory Statements of Operations.
+For the years ended December 31, 2019 and 2018, the cash surrender value of these policies amounted to \$4,138 million and \$4,022 million, respectively, and is included with Other assets in the accompanying Statutory Statements of Financial Position.
+Of the \$4,138 million cash surrender value at December 31, 2019, \$3,176 million is invested in NYLIAC's general account and \$962 million is invested in NYLIAC's separate accounts products.
+The investments in NYLIAC's separate accounts are allocated into the following categories based on primary underlying investment characteristics: 7% bonds, 20% stocks, 72% cash and short-term investments, and 1% real estate.
+During 2019 and 2018, the Company recorded income related to these policies of \$200 million and \$90 million, respectively, and is included in Other income in the accompanying Statutory Statements of Operations.

-The Company has issued \$8,673 million and \$8,229 million at December 31, 2018 and 2017, respectively, of single premium annuities to NYLIAC in connection with NYLIAC's obligation under structured settlement agreements.
+The Company has issued \$9,084 million and \$8,673 million at December 31, 2019 and 2018, respectively, of single premium annuities to NYLIAC in connection with NYLIAC's obligation under structured settlement agreements.
 NYLIAC has directed the Company to make the payments under the annuity contracts directly to beneficiaries under the structured settlement agreements.

 The Company is the assumed obligor for certain structured settlement agreements with unaffiliated insurance companies, beneficiaries and other non-affiliated entities.
 To satisfy its obligations under these agreements, the Company owns single premium annuities issued by NYLIAC.
 The obligations are based upon the actuarially determined present value of expected future payments.
-Interest rates used in establishing such obligations range from 5.50% to 8.75%.
+Interest rates used in establishing such obligations range from 8.25% to 8.75%.
 The Company has directed NYLIAC to make the payments under the annuity contracts directly to the beneficiaries under the structured settlement agreements.
-At December 31, 2018 and 2017, the carrying value of the annuity contracts and the corresponding obligations amounted to \$145 million and \$149 million, respectively.
+At December 31, 2019 and 2018, the carrying value of the annuity contracts and the corresponding obligations amounted to \$147 million and \$145 million, respectively.